-5. If the dispute remains unresolved after evaluation by the Chief Transformation Officer at Education Affiliates (the VP of Nursing for nursing student disputes), the student may choose to address his or her concerns by directing them to the State Licensing Authority, or the College's accrediting body.
-(See list below).
+5. If the dispute remains unresolved after evaluation by the Chief Transformation Officer (or the VP of Nursing for nursing student disputes), the student may choose to address his or her concerns by directing them to the State Licensing Authority, the College's accrediting body, and/or the relevant programmatic approving agency - see list below.
 Students who reside out of state may contact any of the agencies listed below or contact the Campus President for information about agencies in their local area.